Dynamics of quantum discord in the purification process

+In the above discussions we have investigated the dynamics of quantum discord during the purification process.
+It is found that quantum discord is increased after a round of purification protocol.
+We show that during the original BBPSSW purification protocol quantum discord can also be increased at the same time.
+Therefore, we conclude that quantum discord of arbitrary two-qubit state can be increased by the original purification protocol.
+However, for the higher-dimensional case, we do not know whether quantum discord is also increased.
+At present, we cannot answer this question due to the lack of analytical formula of quantum discord for the higher-dimensional case.

-Wei Song was supported by National Natural Science Foundation of China under Grant No. 10905024 and the Doctoral Startup Natural Science Foundation of Guangdong Province.
+Wei Song was supported by National Natural Science Foundation of China under Grant No.10905024, the Key Project of Chinese Ministry of Education under Grant No.211080, the Doctoral Startup Foundation of Hefei Normal University under Grant No.2011rcjj03 and the Key Program of the Education Department of Anhui Province under Grant No. KJ2011A243.
 The Centre for Quantum Technologies is funded by the Singapore Ministry of Education and the National Research Foundation as part of the Research Centres of Excellence program.
-Ming Yang was supported by National Natural Science Foundation of China (NSFC) under Grant No. 10704001 and the Key Project of Chinese Ministry of Education.(No.210092).
-Zhuo-Liang Cao was supported by National Natural Science Foundation of China (NSFC) under Grant No.61073048 and the Major Program of the Education Department of Anhui Province under Grant No. KJ2010ZD08.
+Ming Yang was supported by the Key Project of Chinese Ministry of Education.(No.210092).
+Zhuo-Liang Cao was supported by the National Natural Science Foundation of China under Grant No.11005029.